-2 See: Non-Economic Facets of Economy: the Unknown Mutual Influence / ed.
+1 See: Non-Economic Facets of Economy: the Unknown Mutual Influence. /Ed.
 O.T.
-Bogomolov.
-M., 2010.
-P. 796; Lisitsyn-Svetlanov A. G. The Universal Declaration of Human Rights - the Framework of Legal Development in the Modern World // The Universal Declaration of Human Rights: Universalism and Diversity of Experiences.
-Moscow: The Institute of State and Law of the Russian Academy of Sciences, 2009.
-P. 8-13; Lukasheva E. A. Man, Law, Civilization: the Dimension of Regulations and Values.
-Moscow: Norma, 2009.
-P. 384.
+Bogomolov, M., 2010, p.
+796; A.G.
+Lisitsyn-Svetlanov.
+The Universal Declaration of Human Rights - the Framework of Legal Development in the Modern World // The Universal Declaration of Human Rights: Universalism and Diversity of Experiences.
+M.: The Institute of State and Law of the Russian Academy of Sciences, 2009. p.
+8-13.; E.A.
+Lukasheva Man, Law, Civilization: the Dimension of Regulations and Values.
+M.: Norma, 2009. - p.
+384

-3 Shebanov A. F. Forms of Soviet Law.
-Moscow, 1968.
-P. 3-9
+2 A.F.
+Shebanov Forms of Soviet Law.
+M.,1968, p.
+3-9

-however, found a remedy for a global war, first through demonstration of nuclear weapons, and later - through their accumulation on the two "poles of confrontation."
+In the second half of the twentieth century, still accompanied by contradictions, conflicts and wars, the world, however, found a remedy for a global war, first through demonstration of nuclear weapons, and later - through their accumulation on the two "poles of confrontation."
 That fatal danger caused a new type of international law - that is the law of peaceful coexistence to emerge.

 Now, looking back, it is possible to rather definitely outline the principles of construction of both bipolar world systems, while avoiding subjective political and ideological estimations, quite diverse at times.
 It became possible due to the fact that political processes in each of the countries and in the total global community are now reflected in the law, both national and international.